ocoanet/ProtoUntyped/README.md

 The protocol buffer wire format contains a sequence of fields.
 Every field contains the **field number**, the **wire type**, and the **field value**.
 The field numbers and the wire types can be safely read, so you will always get a valid list of top level field meta-data.
 Then ProtoUntyped uses heuristics to decode the field values depending on the wire type.

 ### Wire type 0 (Varint)
 Type 0 can be used for `int32, int64, uint32, uint64, sint32, sint64, bool, enum`.
 The size does not really matter for decoding, but it is required to know if the value is signed.
-ProtoUntyped always decode type 0 as signed.
+ProtoUntyped always decodes type 0 as signed.

 ### Wire type 1 (64-bit)
 Type 1 can be used for `fixed64, sfixed64, double`.
 Because protobuf-net uses type 0 for integers by default, ProtoUntyped interprets type 1 as `System.Double` by default, but it can be configured using `ProtoDecodeOptions.Fixed64DecodingMode`.